hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

   inject: true  # Enable auto-injection with defaults
 ```

-When `inject: true`, the orchestrator prepends:
+When `inject: true`, the orchestrator behaves exactly as if `inject: { mode: "list", position: "prepend" }` were specified, using the default instruction text.
+It prepends:
 ```
 The following files are required inputs for this task:
 - artifacts/architect/system_design.md